 The Metropolitan District (the "District") is the defendant in a number of lawsuits.
 It is the opinion of the District Counsel that none of the lawsuits will have a material adverse effect on the financial position of the District.
-In addition, please see discussion regarding the Connecticut Resources Recovery Authority (the "CRRA") under "District Functions" on page 17 herein.
+In addition, please see the discussion regarding the Connecticut Resources Recovery Authority (the "CRRA") under "District Functions" on page 18 herein.

-The Town of Glastonbury has filed a lawsuit challenging the imposition of a non member town capital infrastructure assessment.
-Through this assessment the MDC recaptures the proportional cost of the infrastructure utilized to provide Glastonbury customers with water.
+The Town of Glastonbury has filed a lawsuit challenging the imposition of a non-member town capital infrastructure surcharge.
+Through this surcharge the MDC recaptures the proportional cost of the infrastructure utilized to provide Glastonbury customers with water.
 The District has moved to dismiss the suit on jurisdictional grounds.
-The District believes that its authority to collect the disputed assessments is clear, and intends to vigorously defend the lawsuit.
+The District believes that its authority to collect the disputed assessments is clear.
+The General Assembly passed Special Act 14-21 in 2014 which, among other thing, reaffirmed the District's authority to impose such a surcharge but limited any surcharge to the amount of a customer service charge.
+In light of the special act, the District has moved to dismiss the action as moot.
+The District is evaluating the impact of the statutory limitations on the surcharge, which raised \$2.0 million in the last fiscal year.